rathmerdominik/ytmusic-to-spotify/README.md

 By default the script clears out your entire Spotify Library to have a clean starting base.
 This behaviour can be disabled by setting the constant `CLEANUP_FIRST` inside the code to False.

-If you have a lot of missing entries you can try to set the `DIRTY_SEARCH_ON_MULTIPLE` constant to True.
+If you have a lot of missing entries you can try to set the `DIRTY_SEARCH_ON_NOT_FOUND` constant to True.
 This can have varying quality results though!

 If you want the program to always take the first matching entry on multiple found matches then you can set `USER_CHOICE_ON_MULTIPLE` to False